PlaidCloud/website/content/en/docs/concepts/architecture/nodes.md

 The node controller does not force delete pods until it is confirmed that they have stopped running in the cluster.
 You can see the pods that might be running on an unreachable node as being in the `Terminating` or `Unknown` state.
-In cases where Kubernetes cannot deduce from the underlying infrastructure if a node has permanently left a cluster, the cluster administrator may need to delete the node object by hand.
-Deleting the node object from Kubernetes causes all the Pod objects running on the node to be deleted from the API server and frees up their names.
+In cases where PlaidCloud cannot deduce from the underlying infrastructure if a node has permanently left a cluster, the cluster administrator may need to delete the node object by hand.
+Deleting the node object from PlaidCloud causes all the Pod objects running on the node to be deleted from the API server and frees up their names.

-When problems occur on nodes, the Kubernetes control plane automatically creates [taints](/docs/concepts/scheduling-eviction/taint-and-toleration/) that match the conditions affecting the node.
+When problems occur on nodes, the PlaidCloud control plane automatically creates [taints](/docs/concepts/scheduling-eviction/taint-and-toleration/) that match the conditions affecting the node.
 The scheduler takes the Node's taints into consideration when assigning a Pod to a Node.